PIE vs PIH: What’s the Difference and How to Treat Them?

 Avoid Picking or Squeezing

 Picking or squeezing pimples, blemishes, or other skin irritations can increase inflammation and damage the surrounding skin.
-This trauma can significantly increase the risk of developing both PIE and PIH.
+This trauma may increase the risk of developing both PIE and PIH.
 Resist the urge to pick or squeeze, as tempting as it may be.
 Instead, focus on gentle skincare practices and treatments that target the underlying cause of the inflammation.

 Treat Acne and Other Inflammatory Skin Conditions Early

-Prevents darkening and prolonging of discoloration
+Sun Protection | Reduces redness and prevents worsening | Prevents darkening and prolonging of discoloration |

-Reduces inflammation and risk of development
+Avoid Picking/Squeezing | Reduces inflammation and risk of development | Reduces inflammation and risk of development |

 When to See a Doctor